 Why to Wonder if Someone Reads Fiction

-Though no one has proved causation—concretely proving Thing A happens because of Thing B is difficult in all research and most especially so when it comes to the social sciences, where human behavior’s the subject—all signs do show that reading fiction, particularly literary fiction, correlates with people who have higher empathy than other people.
+Though no one has proved causation—concretely proving Thing A happens because of Thing B is difficult in all research and most especially so when it comes to the social sciences, where human behavior is the subject—all signs do show that reading fiction, particularly literary fiction, correlates with people who have higher empathy than other people.
 (Correlation, unlike causation, means that though one thing may not lead to another, research has collected concrete data showing alignment between two facts or things.)

 One study link not enough?
 Here’s another from the peer-reviewed journal Communications, explaining the results of a research study designed to explore the link between reading fiction and empathy.
 And here’s another paper in the peer-reviewed journal PLoS One on a study examining how fiction reading influences empathy.